bthaman/noaa_precip/README.md

 <b>Analysis Modules</b>

 1.  precip_main.py - Main program, displays window for input of date, rainfall duration, geographic area.
 Outputs include csv file for each duration, and optionally a pdf map for each duration.
 A feature class with thiessen polygons, generated from the HRAP points, is updated for each duration, but is overwritten with the next duration executed.
 2.  precip_dialog.py - imported into precip_main
-3.  tkSimpleDialog.py              - imported into precip_main
+3.  tkSimpleDialog.py - imported into precip_dialog
-4.  ttkcalendar.py
+4.  ttkcalendar.py - imported into precip_dialog
-5.  process_hourly.py
+5.  process_hourly.py - imported into precip_main
-6.  read_config_functions.py
+6.  read_config_functions.py - imported into precip_hourly
-7.  precip_geoprocessing.py
+7.  precip_geoprocessing.py - imported into precip_hourly
-8.  sql_wjt.py
+8.  sql_wjt.py - imported into precip_hourly
-9.  sqlite_wjt.py
+9.  sqlite_wjt.py - imported into precip_hourly
-10. interpolator.py
+10. interpolator.py - imported into precip_hourly
-11. wget.py
+11. wget.py - imported into precip_hourly

 <b>DDF Plotting Modules</b>